-So, you will find dentists in San José who are members of the American Dental Association and clinics who have received international recognition with the prestigious JCI accreditation for delivering excellent standards in quality and safety.
+So, you will find dentists in San José with good credentials who are members of the American Dental Association and clinics who have received international recognition with the prestigious JCI accreditation for delivering excellent standards in quality and safety.

 Providing affordable, high-quality dental care is paramount to our dentists and to Dental Departures and we make every effort to ensure you receive exactly that, and our price promise means you will always pay the best price available for your treatment.